fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://blog.oversecured.com/Two-weeks-of-securing-Samsung-devices-Part-2/">-The second part of discovered vulnerabilities in pre-installed apps on Samsung devices</a>

+<a href="https://redhuntlabs.com/blog/5-ways-to-exploit-a-domain-takeover-vulnerability.html">-5 Ways to Exploit a Domain Takeover Vulnerability</a>

 <a href="https://sinsinology.medium.com/expect-the-unexpected-discovering-fresh-zeroday-for-bounty-d074f3175847">-Expect The Unexpected: Discovering fresh ZeroDay for Bounty</a>

 <a href="https://blog.cobalt.io/getting-started-with-android-application-security-6f20b76d795b">-Getting started with Android Application Security</a>